Your cart is currently empty!

 Food for weight restoration and stability

-Food is fuel, but there is an additional reason why it is medicine: it seems the brain needs to relearn what is ‘normal’.
+Food is fuel, and there is an additional reason why it is medicine: the brain needs to relearn what is ‘normal’.
 For instance, when we repeatedly serve a fear food it starts to feel ordinary and safe again.
-Our children often lose the sense of what a normal portion is, what their body is supposed to look like, what it feels like when they have a sufficient level of body fat.
-Sometimes our children need to remember what it’s like to be happy and carefree.
-The way they shed eating-disordered habits is by engaging in new behaviours.
-Their brains need nutrition, exposure, and time, in order to heal and form new, healthy pathways.[ii]
+Our children often lose the sense of what a normal portion is, what their body is supposed to look like, and what it feels like when they have enough body fat.
+Sometimes they need to remember what it’s like to be happy and carefree.
+They shed eating-disordered habits by engaging in new behaviours.
+Their brains need nutrition, exposure, and time, to heal and form new, healthy pathways.[ii]
 Our youngsters need help with this, and that’s why weight-restoration should never signal the end of treatment.

 Unconditional love